Kotlin/kotlin-by-example/examples/03_special_classes/04_Object.md

 </div>

-1. blueprint definition
+1. Defining a blueprint.
-2. method definition
+2. Defining a method.
-3. instance creation
+3. Creating instances.
-4. method calls
+4. Calling the method on instances.

-Easy: we create two objects, both *instances* of LuckDispatcher class.
+In Kotlin you also have also the [**object** keyword](https://kotlinlang.org/docs/reference/object-declarations.html).
+It is used to obtain a *data type with a single implementation*.

-In Kotlin you have also an **object** keyword.
-What is? is a *data type with a single implementation*.
+If you are a Java user and want to understand what "*single*" means, you can think of the **Singleton** pattern: it ensures you that only one instance of that class is created even if 2 threads try to create it.

-If you are a Java user and want to understand what "*single*" means, you can think to Singleton pattern: it allows you to check that one (and only one) instance of that class will be created, even if 2 threads access it.
+To achieve this in Kotlin, you only need to declare an `object`: no class, no constructor, only a lazy instance.

-To achieve that in Kotlin, you only need to declare an **object**: no class, no constructor, only a lazy instance.
+Why lazy?
+Because it will be created once when the object is accessed.
+Otherwise, it won't even be created.

-Why lazy? because it will be created one time, if object is used, otherwise, no.
+### `object` Expression

-In this example, you see a typical basic usage of an **object expression**: a simple object/properties structure.
+Here is a typical basic usage of an `object` **expression**: a simple object/properties structure.
-No need of class declaration: create a single object, declare members and access it.
+There is no need in class declaration: you create a single object, declare its members and access it within one function.
-Object like that, is often used like anonymous class in Java.
+Objects like this are often created in Java as anonymous class instances.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">